SteerGroup/coding-best-practices-guide/docs/quality_assurance.md

 ![The test-driven development cycle](/tdd.png)

-This process essentially puts guardrails and a feedback system in place before any coding begins, which allows you to focus on the target, one manageable chunk of code at a time, while constantly receiving feedback (via failed tests) that helps you know where adjustments need to be made.
+This process essentially puts guardrails and a feedback system in place before any coding begins, which allows you to focus on the target one manageable chunk of code at a time, while constantly receiving feedback (via failed tests) that helps you know where adjustments need to be made.
 TDD requires significant upfront investment in the form of time required to write tests before coding,